Substance Use Blog Series Part 3: Medical Treatment For Opioid Use Disorder (Opioid Agonist Treatment)

 604-580-4950

-Click on the image below to see a Global News story that gives a look inside the Roshni Clinic.
+A Global News story gave a look inside the Roshni Clinic.

 A list of all the Opioid Agonist Treatments facilities in the Fraser Health Region are listed here.
 Please ensure to call first to confirm they will accept new patients and patients from Delta.